 Finding and renting an apartment can be considered either easy or difficult, due to the government’s involvement in the process.
 The government ensures that rent is somewhat controlled.
-According to Now Toronto, before, anything that was built before 1991 was exempt from provinces rent control guidelines.
+Anything that was built before 1991 was exempt from provinces rent control guidelines.
 Therefore, houses that were constructed or first rented out on after November 1, 1991, were exempt from rent control.
 These tenants faced unpredictable and sometimes massive increases in rent each year.
 As of May 30th, 2017, landlords in Ontario cannot increase rent more than 2.5 percent annually – even in units built after 1991.

 However, because of tenants are guaranteed their rent won’t be hiked more than 2.5 percent, there is a strong incentive not to move.
 People deciding not to move has caused the vacancy rate to be at 1.1 percent, the lowest it has been in 16 years.